kdaglas/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-- I changed the way the crypto package was being imported to match the latest ECMAScript 6 importing module criteria by using the import statement.
-For the import modele to work well without throwing a warning or error in the execution, i had to add the module type in the package.json
+I changed the way the crypto package was being imported to match the latest ECMAScript 6 importing module criteria by using the import "module" from "package" statement.
+For the import module to work well without throwing a warning or error in the execution, I had to add the module type in the package.json.
+I also changed the way the `deterministicPartitionKey` module was being imported by using the ECMAScript 6 importing module criteria.
+I believe this is the best way to go as it follows the latest javascript ES6 syntax and is easily understandable by any onboarding developer.

-- I also changed the way the `deterministicPartitionKey` module was being imported by using the ECMAScript 6 importing module criteria
+I also changed the way the `deterministicPartitionKey` module was being exported to match the way functions are exported using the lastest Javascript ES6 syntax.

+I reduced the number of if statements by creating a separate helper function that checks if the event is given and either returns the partitionKey if it exists or the encrypted data if not.
+I utilised the use of the logical AND (`&&`) operator to reduce the number of if statements